Drugs A - Z

 What should I watch for while using this medicine?Visit your doctor or health care professional for regular check ups.
-Discuss any new symptoms with your doctor.
 Have your eyes checked as directed.
 If your eyes become red, sensitive to light, or you develop eye pain or changes in vision, you should contact your eye doctor right away.

-After the implant is placed in your eye, you may not see as well as you could before the procedure.
+After the implant is placed in your eye, your vision may be blurry.
 This change should be for only a short time while you heal from the eye surgery.
-Tell your doctor if your vision does not get better.
+Do not drive or operate machinery until your vision returns to normal.

 What side effects may I notice from receiving this medicine?Side effects that you should report to your doctor or health care professional as soon as possible:

 - allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue

 - bleeding in the eye

 - prolonged changes in vision